burgikukac/le_petit_prince/Final_project/README.md

 7. **breaking up the process of analysis** (different file for different function, saving state in feather files, recalculate what is necessary only)
 8. **basic sentiment analysis**

+In conclusion I am very greatful having this course.
+Thank you!

 Tamas Burghard